Trevone Boykin: Legal troubles

 On December 31, 2015, two days prior to the 2016 Alamo Bowl, which was to be Boykin's final college game, he was arrested in San Antonio, Texas after a bar fight in which he threw a punch that hit a patrol officer.
 He was charged with assaulting a public servant, a third degree felony, assigned a $5,000 bond, and suspended from the game.
 He also was charged for public intoxication and resisting arrest.
 Boykin pleaded no contest, and received a year of probation.
 As part of his probation, he was ordered to attend alcohol awareness sessions and anger management classes.
 He was also fined $1,500, and ordered to undergo 80 hours of community service.

 On March 27, 2017, Boykin was arrested in Dallas, Texas, for misdemeanor charges of possession of marijuana and public intoxication.
 He was in the passenger seat of a car that, while backing up at high speeds, struck pedestrians on a nearby sidewalk and then the side of a local bar.
 The driver was charged with two counts of felony intoxication assault with a vehicle.
 Boykin was held on a $500 bond at the Dallas County Jail.
 On April 6, 2017, Boykin was arrested in Texas for a possible violation of his probation.

 On March 27, 2018, a report was made that Boykin had broken his girlfriend's (Shabrika Bailey) jaw during an altercation the previous week.
-Subsequently, Boykin was released by the team.
+Subsequently, Boykin was released by the Seahawks.
 He was later charged with aggravated assault causing bodily injury.
 In June 2019, he was given additional charges of aggravated assault of a family member with a deadly weapon and tampering with a witness following the March 2018 incident.
 On November 6, 2019, Boykin was arrested for violating conditions of his bond.
 While still in police custody on December 9, he was charged with misdemeanor theft for failing to pay for a hotel stay from October 29.
 He was charged with an additional two counts of misdemeanor theft on December 30 after agreeing to sell TCU memorabilia, receiving payments, and refusing to deliver them in January 2019.
 On February 27, 2020, Boykin was sentenced to three years in prison for the assault on Bailey after pleading guilty to aggravated assault and witness tampering.